 - Uses accredited partners to securely destroy hardware such as hard disk drives and backup media.

-- Cleanses hard disks before reusing them and tests samples to ensure data can’t be recovered.
+- Cleanses hard disks before reusing them and tests samples to ensure there is no chance of data being recovered.
 The company does this with software that adheres to HMG CESG standards.

 Secure Data Communications on Data Centre Networks.